-Our downtown is a vibrant, urban district with a variety of choice living options including lofts, apartments, and condos amidst restaurants, stores, bars, art galleries-all within a 30-block area.
+Downtown Bloomington is a vibrant, urban district with a variety of choice living options including lofts, apartments, and condos amidst restaurants, stores, bars, art galleries, all within a 30-block area.

 Experience Life Downtown!
-Living in downtown Bloomington provides for a great residential experience.
-Parking, trash removal and recycling, and residential services, are a few of the logistics you may want to know more about.
+Living in downtown Bloomington provides a great residential experience.
+Parking, trash removal and recycling, and residential services are a few of the logistics you may want to know more about.
+If this is your first foray into living in an apartment then you may want to be aware that tenant checks from services like AAOA can be conducted when you apply, so it is important to make sure that you have the relevant information ready.

 Trash Collection & Recycling